Donte’ Pimpleton is in his second season as the Seminoles’ running backs coach in 2019.

-Pimpleton is joining Coach Taggart’s staff for the fourth time.
-Pimpleton, who was college teammates with Taggart, first coached with him at Western Kentucky, where Pimpleton oversaw the wide receivers, before he joined Coach Taggart again at South Florida and Oregon, coaching running backs at both programs.
+Pimpleton, who was college teammates with head coach Willie Taggart, has joined his staff for the fourth time.
+Pimpleton first coached with Taggart at Western Kentucky, where Pimpleton oversaw the wide receivers, before he joined Coach Taggart again at South Florida and Oregon, coaching running backs at both programs.

 At South Florida, Pimpleton helped the Bulls to a program-best record of 11-2 in 2016 while completely rewriting the program’s rushing record book.
 USF set new school records with 3,709 rushing yards, 47 rushing touchdowns, an average of 6.50 yards per rush, an average of 285.7 rushing yards per game, 77 total touchdowns scored, 569 points scored, an average of 43.8 points per game, 300 total first downs and 164 rushing first downs.
 The Bulls ranked second in the nation in yards per rush, fifth in rushing yards per game and 11th in total offense.